KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 We covered a lot today and completed our app!
 Let's get the code into GitHub.

-Stage your changes using `git add .` and commit with a message of your chosing.
+Stage your changes using `git add .` and commit with a message of your choosing.
 Push your changes to your `main` branch.

 >[!TIP]
 >Need a Git refresher?
 Check out the [tutorials from Atlassian](https://www.atlassian.com/git/tutorials).